 Getting your high school diploma is one of the best things you can do for yourself, and one of the most important ways to further your career.

 Brooklyn Public Library's High School Equivalency Program (HSE) has helped thousands of people achieve their educational and professional dreams.
-We help participants prepare for the Test Assessing Secondary Completion (TASC), which replaced the General Educational Development (GED) test.
-The TASC is a general education diploma that is similar to a high school diploma.
+We help participants prepare for the General Educational Development (GED) test.
+The GED is a general education diploma that is equivalent to a high school diploma.